Onshore oil and gas regulation handled by four separate bodies

 The Health and Safety Executive (HSE) monitors oil and gas operations from a well integrity and site safety perspective.
 It ensures that safe working practices are adopted by onshore operators as required under the Health and Safety at Work etc Act 1974, and regulations made under the Act.

-HSE works closely with the Environment regulator and the Department of Energy and Climate Change to share relevant information on such activities and to ensure that there are no material gaps between the safety, environmental protection and planning authorisation considerations, and that all material concerns are addressed.
+HSE works closely with the environment regulator and the Department for Business, Energy and Industrial Strategy to share relevant information on such activities and to ensure that there are no material gaps between the safety, environmental protection and planning authorisation considerations, and that all material concerns are addressed.

 4) Minerals Planning Authority